SonalKD/Finance-Automation-Solution-Design-Framework-Business-Analyst-Case-Study/README.md

 By formalising data definitions and calculation logic, the solution reduces misinterpretation, ensures consistency in outputs, and strengthens alignment between business and technical implementation.

 🔸 3.
-Data Validation & Quality Controls (UPDATED — use this)
+Data Validation & Quality Controls

 A key component of the solution is the implementation of validation and control mechanisms to ensure data quality and reliability.